 Based on research, the following product requirements were set:

 - Custom theming

-Naturally the site branding is an extension of my personal identity, utilizing a grey scale color pallet with a bright green for primary actions.
-Typography is set in Helvetica Neue, supplied by Linotype for web usage.
-Each page was responsively designed to consider the ideal content formatting for each device type.
+Naturally the site branding is an extension of my personal identity, utilizing a grey scale color pallet with a vibrant green for primary actions.
+Typography is set in Helvetica Neue, supplied by Linotype.
+Each page was responsively designed to scale beautifully between device types.